Lavkesh Dwivedi

 Roots & Home

-Now I'm in the Dallas-Fort Worth area of Texas, which is about as far from Orai as you can get in almost every measurable way.
-I've made peace with the weather.
-Mostly.
-Happily married, equal partner to my better half, raising two boys who are already too clever for their own good.
-We also have a Shih Tzu, a Pomeranian, and a Persian cat.
-None of them hold back their opinions.
-Honestly, neither do I.
+I'm in the Dallas-Fort Worth area of Texas now, which is about as far from Orai as you can get in almost every measurable way you can think of: the climate, the food, the language, the way strangers behave in checkout lines.
+I've made peace with the weather, mostly, though Texas summer is its own country and the people who pretend it isn't are usually new.
+I'm happily married, an equal partner to my better half, raising two boys who are already too clever for their own good and will, I assume, find new ways to remind me of it well into their twenties.
+We share the house with a Shih Tzu, a Pomeranian, and a Persian cat, none of whom hold back their opinions, and honestly, neither do I. The cat believes she pays the mortgage; the dogs believe they negotiated her down.

 Always Learning